 - Matt Blaze, Rights Amplification in Master-Keyed Mechanical Locks

 - Security economics (2 Feb)

 - Robert Watson:

 - Markus Kuhn:

-- Cryptography: secure hash functions, key distribution problem, number theory, discrete logarithm problem, trapdoor permutations, digital signatures.
-(MWF 6-20 Feb)
+- Cryptography: secure hash functions, key distribution problem, number theory, finite fields, cyclic groups, discrete logarithm problem, Diffie–Hellman key exchange, elliptic curves,

 Exercises and exam questions

 You are encouraged to use the online Otter system for supervisions, exercises and exam questions.
 An offline exercise sheet for the initial part of the course is still available as a backup for the Otter-challenged, but Otter will be more complete and up to date.